sparkflows/sparkflows-docs/docs/tutorials/data-quality/data-quality.rst

 Below is the workflow to do Data Profile

 * Reads data from a sample dataset.
+* Summary of the numeric fields.
 * Correlation of the fields in dataset
-* Summary of the numeric fields.
+* Verfiy the quality of data in sparkflows `Data Quality` tab.

 .. figure:: ../../_assets/tutorials/data-qualaity/employee-data-profiling-workflow.png